detekt/detekt/README.md

 If your using maven to build rule sets or use detekt as a dependency, you have to run the additional task `publishToMavenLocal`

+#### Testing your rules

+To test your rules you need a KtFile object and use it's _visit_ method.
+There are two predefined methods to help obtaining a KtFile:

+- compileContentForTest(content: String): KtFile
+- compileForTest(path: Path): KtFile